Kettle Crest

 Similar to Day 2, we'll incorporate a mix of pedaling and shuttling, beginning our ride at Sherman Pass at an altitude of around 5,400'.
 The climbing, totaling around 2,000' over the duration of the day's ride, is not very sustained.
 After a 600' climb from the Sherman Pass trailhead, we'll have the option to hike-a-bike up a very steep trail to a lookout cabin atop Columbia Mountain, or continue on to a rolling section of the KCT.

 After another 2 miles on the regular route, we will have our first descent of the day, which features fast speeds interspersed with some moderate tech.
-At the bottom of this descent we’ll switch out our party pants for climbing ones, and climb the final 600’, the top of which lies our mission of the day: Jungle Hill.
+At the bottom of this descent we'll switch out our party pants for climbing ones, and climb the final 600', at the top of which lies our mission of the day: Jungle Hill.

 Jungle Hill is a 3 mile, 2,300' descent with minimal climbing, fast speeds, beautiful views of picturesque highland wilderness, aspen groves, and hoots and hollers for days!
 Don't open your mouth too wide, though, as Jungle Hill is active grazing land and we'll be keeping our eyes peeled for "trail obstacles".